PjHurtig/camping-pack-list/README.md

 ![lighthouse desktop](https://i.ibb.co/JFwQmCt/chrome-n83vb8s-Ify.png)

-The accessibility score is low because of the checkbox inputs generated do not have labels, the checkboxes are only used as a visual cue that the item is packed (see image below).
+The accessibility score is low because the checkbox inputs generated do not have labels, the checkboxes are only used as a visual cue that the item is packed (see image below).

 ![label on input](https://i.ibb.co/Dpmj9R9/chrome-2-PJu-YAF3-LO.png)

 ## Other testing

-In depth testing of functions and user stories in a separate document [Here](https://github.com/PjHurtig/camping-pack-list/blob/main/assets/TESTING.md)
+In-depth testing of functions and user stories in a separate document [Here](https://github.com/PjHurtig/camping-pack-list/blob/main/assets/TESTING.md)

 ### Personal Testing

-i have tested the app successully on theese devices available to me.
+I have successfully tested the app on these devices available to me:

 #### Phones